CambridgeEngineering/PartIB-Computing-Device-Programming/activity-2.rst

 It builds up on the skills you learned in the first activity - you'll get to use arrays and interrupts again!

-This activity will teach you how to interact with a large class of devices communicating with the ubiquitous I2C bus and protocol.
+This activity will teach you how to interact with a large class of devices communicating with the ubiquitous I\ :sup:`2`\ C bus and protocol.
-You will also have to polish your soldering skills, and learn how to navigate a complex datasheet to find the information you need.
+You will also have to polish your soldering skills, and learn how to navigate a complex data-sheet to find the information you need.